 Certainly the concept of libraries as having more flexible spaces is a driving force in design and the tale of architects not consulting those who use them is common.
 Don’t assume that administrators, let alone architects, have any idea about best practice in 21st century libraries—we are the experts and we need to tell them. (edited for brevity)

-I, myself, am bewildered by elementary libraries with 7-foot high shelving.
-I’ve suggested to elementary librarians complaining about lack of shelf space, to put teacher materials on the top shelves above the associated Dewey numbers of student books (to have all topical materials together) and thus open up more lower shelves for the itty-bitties to access.
+I am bewildered by elementary libraries with 7-foot high shelving.
+I’ve suggested to elementary librarians complaining about lack of shelf space, to scatter professional teacher & classroom materials on the top shelves above their associated Dewey numbers of the student books (to have topical materials together).
+This opens up the lower shelves of those bookcases for the itty-bitties’ books.

-I am likewise puzzled about a high school library with 3-foot high shelving.
-While some high school librarians like their shorter mobile shelves (which are extremely heavy when loaded with books), for those who don’t I suggest they remove wheels from some of the bookcases and stack one atop another in a permanent location, attaching bolts or flat brackets to secure them together.
+I am likewise puzzled by a high school library with 3-foot high shelving.
+While some high school librarians love their shorter mobile shelves (which are extremely heavy when loaded with books), for those who don’t I suggest they remove wheels from some of the bookcases and stack one atop another in a permanent location, attaching bolts or flat brackets to secure them together.

-I had plenty of 5-foot high bookcases in my middle school library and it was the perfect height for my students.
-I didn’t load the bottom shelves with books, but rather added extra slanted shelves to display new arrivals or thematic reads.
-This drew students attention down so they would also notice books on the shelf below waist height.
+I have plenty of 5-foot high bookcases in my middle school library and it’s the perfect height for these students.
+I don’t need to use the bottom shelf for books, so I added leftover slanted shelves to display new arrivals or thematic reads.
+This draws attention down so students also “see” books on the shelf below waist height.

-My first squabble as a middle school librarian was about purchasing online subscription reference databases.
-At the time, the 2-yr-old middle school was a prototype high-tech school with a 1-to-3 computer-to-student ratio.
-With a small beginning-print collection, it was hard to meet student research needs so the advantage for online access should have been a consideration, but because we hadn’t reached the state-recommended books-per-student ratio, I was told I could purchase only print books with district library funds.
-Fortunately my principal had been involved in the design of the school as a model of technology, and he saw the absurdity of using old-school library standards for a modern, high-tech school, so he provided extra funds for me to purchase online services that would support our curriculum.
+My first stumbling block as a middle school librarian was about purchasing online subscription reference databases.
+Our 2-yr-old middle school was a prototype high-tech school with a 1-to-3 computer-to-student ratio.
+The small print collection couldn’t meet student research needs and online access should have been a given, but because we didn’t have the state-recommended books-per-student ratio, I was told I could purchase only print books with district library funds.
+Fortunately my principal had helped design the school as a model of technology and saw the absurdity of using old-school library standards for a modern, high-tech school.
+He provided the funds for me to purchase online services that would support our curriculum.

-As an avid Star Trekker, I don’t remember seeing a print reference resource on any of its TV shows or movies.
-There were incidents where books were read and appreciated, but for reference they always used “Computer.”
-In the original series “Court Martial” episode, the law books Cogley piled up in Kirk’s quarters seemed to glorify books over computers, but it was the dilution & homogenization of information put on the computer that was criticized—much as we lament the poor quality of information on the Internet/WWW.
-And at the end of that episode, it’s still the skillful use of the computer as a reference resource—not Cogley’s books—that finds the real culprit.
-(I wonder: if Lexis-Nexis had been digitized back then, would Spock have convinced Cogley that it was far easier to search L-N for information than to wade through his hundreds of books?)
+As an avid Star Trekker, I don’t remember a print reference resource on any TV shows or movies.
+There were incidents where books were read, but for reference they always used COMPUTER.
+In the original series “Court Martial” episode, the law books Cogley piled up in Kirk’s quarters seemed to glorify books over computers, but it was the dilution & homogenization of information put on the computer that was criticized—much as we lament the poor quality of information on the Internet.
+And at the end of that episode, it’s the skillful use of the computer as a reference resource—not Cogley’s books—that finds the real culprit.
+(I wonder: if Lexis-Nexis had been digitized in the 60s, would Spock have convinced Cogley that it was far easier to search L-N than to wade through his hundreds of books?)

-As students go from elementary to middle school to high school, leisure reading declines due to increased academic demands, so the Fiction section of a high-tech secondary School Library might be smaller.
-Purchasing lower-cost paperbacks can keep it current and inviting.
-Using e-readers, tablets, or smartphones for reading is now a popular strategy for many secondary schools, although some students say they prefer ‘a real book.’
-Alas, that tired old refrain about the difficulty of “curling up with a good computer” persists.
-(I actually prefer to do all my leisure reading on my Kindle…in bed!).
+As students move from elementary to middle school to high school, leisure reading declines due to increased academic demands.
+Print is still preferred for elementary, but the print Fiction section of a high-tech secondary school library might smaller than prior standards.
+Purchasing lower-cost paperbacks can keep it current and inviting for students who say they prefer “a real book.”
+Using E-readers, tablets, or smartphones for reading is now popular for many secondary schools, and though that tired old refrain of the difficulty of ‘curling up with a computer’ persists, I actually prefer doing my leisure reading on my device, as do many of my students!

 TO HAVE OR NOT HAVE … A SCHOOL LIBRARY